MikeiLL/mz-mindbody-api/readme.txt

 = One of the elements I need to fill is are the *Event IDs*.
 Can you help me learn where to find those? =

-I'm not sure if there's an easier way, but you can find them by, within MindBody, going to and Event EDIT page and viewing the source of the Dropdown menu items, which contain the name of each event type and it's associated ID number.
+I'm not sure if there's an easier way, but you can find them by, within MindBody, going to an Event EDIT page and viewing the source of the Dropdown menu items, which contain the name of each event type and it's associated ID number.

 == Why am I getting "Permission denied" and "Invalid Argument" errors? ==